SMAC-Group/fc2018_website/content/syllabus/course-description.md

 weight: 10
 ---

-This class is intended to present to the students a wide range of forecasting tools.
+This class is intended to present a wide range of forecasting tools.
 Tentative list of topics that will be discussed in this class are listed below:

 - **Time series models:** A broad range of "classical" models such as autoregressive models, ARMA, ARIMA, GARCH, ... and their extensions to add external information (dynamic regression)
 - **Neural Networks:** An introduction to neural networks for time serie data